Ricky Vega: Independent career

 Vega also began working shows for Afa's World Xtreme Wrestling (WXW) around the time he began his stint in 3PW.
 Vega wrestled against such notables as Samu, D-Ray 3000 and Matt Striker.
-Vega was also exposed to his first taste of television exposure in the North East.
+Vega was also exposed to his first taste of television exposure in the Northeast.

 Dynamite Championship Wrestling

 Vega made his way to Dynamite Championship Wrestling in August 2006.
 He debuted by defeating Viper.
 With the win he earned an immediate Heavyweight title match due to Hector Guerrero vacating the championship.
 He would go on to defeat Matt Bentley and become champion.
-Vega would later be stripped and the title held vacant setting the stage for a title tournament.
+Vega was later stripped of the championship and the title held vacant setting the stage for a title tournament.
 Vega would defeat Bobby Barretta and JB Cool to move into the finals against Glacier.
 Vega and Glacier had developed a friendship in DCW saving each other on past events.
 The match seemed to be competitive and fair until Don Kiko Cabana came down to ring side and assisted Vega in regaining the title.
 Vega would go on to feud with Glacier for the better part of that year, until it all came to a head when they faced off in a Lumberjack match.
-Vega would again defeat Glacier thanks to Benny Blanco and Simon Sez, who due to Vega's win became commissioner.
-Vega would go on to successfully defend his title against Team 3D member Brother Devon with the help of Bill DeMott, which set up a tables match with Team 3D facing off against Vega and Demott.
+Vega would again defeat Glacier thanks to Benny Blanco and Simon Sez, the latter who which became commissioner.
+Vega would go on to successfully defend his title against D-Von Dudley of the Dudley Boyz with the help of Bill DeMott, which set up grudge match with the Dudley Boyz facing off against Vega and Demott.
 The match would prove to be Demott's retirement match, and Team 3D prevailed by putting Vega through a table.

 Coastal Championship Wrestling

 Vega worked on again off again for the Coastal Championship Wrestling (CCW) company in Miami from 2005 through 2007.
-Some of his highlights include a pair of victories over Shane Mclain and wins over Preston James, Bruno Sassi, Gino Carruso and a West Miami battle royale.
-Other highlights include match of the year candidate for a three-way dance featuring Kahagas and Jerry Lynn as well as a CCW championship loss to Shawn Murphy.
+Some of his highlights included a pair of victories over Shane Mclain and wins over Preston James, Bruno Sassi, and a West Miami battle royale.
+Other highlights include match of the year candidate for a triple threat match featuring Kahagas and Jerry Lynn as well as a CCW championship loss to Shawn Murphy.
 Vega traveled and worked with CCW in Coral Springs, Ocoee, West Miami and Cocoa Beach.

 National Wrestling Alliance

 Ricky Vega began his stint with the National Wrestling Alliance in Las Vegas, Nevada at the Orleans Hotel and Casino in fantastic fashion.
-He defeated Cassidy O'Riley in record-breaking fashion.
-His thirty-second destruction of O'Riley was and is the quickest victory in the company's storied history.
+He defeated Cassidy O'Brien in record-breaking fashion.
+His thirty-second destruction of O'Brien stands as the quickest victory in the company's storied history.
 Later Vega earned the honor of wrestling at the Philips Arena in a tribute show to Ric Flair for his induction into the NWA Hall of Fame.
-During this time Vega also began teaming with Glamour Boy Shane in their run for the IWA tag titles and eventual split and rivalry with one another in Puerto Rico.
+During this time Vega also began teaming with Glamour Boy Shane in their run for the IWA tag titles, eventual split and rivalry with one another in Puerto Rico.